 Worth Knowing: Baggage

-Domestic flights within the US booked with Avios usually come with no baggage allowance if booked in Economy, which is an extra incentive to book First, as this will take the baggage issue away.
+Domestic flights within the US booked with Avios usually come with no baggage allowance if booked in Economy, which is an extra incentive to book First.
+This will take the baggage issue away.

 American Airlines flights can be booked on ba.com.
 If you cannot find a redemption route that you CAN find on AmericanAirlines.com, give the BA call center to book the flights that were showing as available on the American Airlines website.
 Alaska Airlines flights, ideal for Hawaii, can only be booked by telephone with British Airways Executive Club.